Las Ristras Restaurant – Corrales, New Mexico

 In Spanish, “ristra” actually means string.
 “Chile ristra” then translates into “a string of chiles.”
 While the chile ristra has utilitarian roots (chiles being strung together by their stems and hung on walls to dry in the sun), it’s possible decorative ristras fashioned from ceramic, fabric, plastic, and plaster mold are almost as common as actual chile ristras.
 Traditionalists appreciate the decorative qualities of the chile ristra, but ultimately will use them as they’ve been used for generations–for cooking and eating.

-Las Ristras is a rather capacious restaurant with good spacing between tables.
-With upscale touches, it bears little resemblance to other New Mexican restaurants, but its soundtrack is true Northern New Mexico.
-That means the Purple Haze (Felix and Milford Salazar), Sparx and other Norteño favorites.
-My friend Larry McGoldrick, the professor with the perspicacious palate gives it the “McGoldrick stamp of approval: “What I like about Las Ristras is that it is not a clone of the many dozens of cookie-cutter NM restaurants.
+At its onset, the featured fare at Las Ristras was New Mexican cuisine—most of the “usual suspects” with a few creative touches added for good measure.
+Las Ristras made an impact on my friend Larry McGoldrick, the professor with the perspicacious palate who gave it the “McGoldrick stamp of approval: “What I like about Las Ristras is that it is not a clone of the many dozens of cookie-cutter NM restaurants.
 The food is homemade and I feel like I’m eating (and conversing) in Ginger’s kitchen.
 This is simple food lovingly prepared.”
 Alas, not everyone shared the same opinion with Yelp and Zomato critics casting dissenting opinions.